 Sum of years’ digits method

-Sum of years’ digits method attempts to charge a higher depreciation expense in early years of the useful life of the asset and a lower expense in later years because the asset is most productive in early years and less in later years of its economic life.
-Also the asset loses much of its productive efficiency in early years of its economic life.
+Like declining balance method, sum of years’ digits method attempts to charge a higher depreciation expense in early years of the useful life of the asset and a lower expense in later years.
+This is because the assets are generally more productive in early years and less productive in later years of their economic life.
+Also many assets lose much of their productive efficiency during the early years of their economic life.

 Formula: